The Hope of Christmas!

 • Send us your Christmas traditions, photos, or videos — we’ll feature them on ACSI Europe’s social channels, Facebook, Instagram or X accounts.

-• Ask us about ways to give this Christmas to support schools and communities in need
+• Ask us about ways to give this Christmas to support schools and communities in need.
+Or give a Christmas gift online now.

-• Join our ACSI Day of Prayer — February 24, 2026 — and commit together to His vision here
+• Join our ACSI Day of Prayer — February 24, 2026 — to share your requests and pray together for the work of Christian education around the world here.

 May your Advent services, classroom celebrations, and acts of kindness become living expressions of Christ’s promise— not just traditions, but real hope in a world longing for light.

-Some of this reality and mystery of Christ's birth is expressed in the Christmas carol "Oh, Little Town of Bethlehem".
+Some of the mystery and hope of Christ's birth is expressed in the Christmas carol "O, Little Town of Bethlehem"...

 How silently, how silently